mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 ![Original Gorge route](https://i.imgur.com/SNkZpTY.png)
 *Original planned route: ~42 miles*

-Since I had done an [overnight on the Swift Camp Creek trail](https://mattbanderson.com/red-river-gorge-swift-camp-creek-trail/) in March 2024, I planned to start with the longer loop around the rest of the Gorge and see how it went.
-I also knew the number of spur trails I planned to explore would add an indeterminate amount of mileage.
+Since I had done the Swift Camp Creek Trail previously, I planned to start with the longer loop around the rest of the Gorge and see how it went.
+I also knew exploring many of the spur trails would add an indeterminate amount of mileage.

 As it turned out, those spurs added quite a bit, plus a few misadventures getting off-trail, and by late afternoon on the first day I was adjusting the route on the fly.
 The actual route ended up being 37.5 miles: